jonmatthis/jonmatthis/notes/2024-03-23_skellybot_video_outline.md

    - Brief introduction to Discord for beginners

 2. **Setting Up a Discord Server**
-   - Comments on Discord
+   - Comments on Discord as a platform
      - Not ideal, but it does the job
+     - Think of it as big ol' markdown text document wrangler
+     - Recommend that you also download VS Code or Obsidian for more direct `markdown` editing

-   - Sign up
+   - Sign up for a Discord account
      - Download the desktop app AND the phone app

    - Step-by-step guide to creating a new Discord server
      - Set notification settings
+     - Basic how-to and show-around

 3. **Introduction to AI and LLM**
    - Explanation of AI and language learning models (LLMs)
    - Demonstration of using the OpenAI console